 Normally, the heart beats (contracts and pushes blood out) and then relaxes (and refills with blood) in preparation for the next beat.

-The heart has four chambers for collecting and pushing blood out.The top two chambers are the atria (one is an atrium) and the other two are the ventricles.The atria relax and fill with blood, then contract and move the blood into the ventricles to be pushed out to the rest of the body.
+The heart has four chambers for collecting and pushing blood in and out.The top two chambers are the atria (one is an atrium) and the other two are the ventricles.The atria relax and fill with blood, then contract and move the blood into the ventricles to be pushed out to the rest of the body.

 In atrial fibrillation, the atria beat irregularly and are not able to efficiently fill with blood and can’t push blood into the ventricles.Sometimes the irregular beats are described as ‘quivering’ rather than beating in uniform.

 People with atrial fibrillation (AFib) may have a flip-flopping sensation over their heart, feel dizzy, lightheaded or weak.Some have no symptoms as well.

 AFib is a serious condition because of the associated risks of blood clots, strokes and other heart-related issues that it brings.It’s thought that about 2.7 million people in the U.S have AFib.

 AFib is the most common heart-related arrhythmia in athletes, especially those in middle age.And, it’s seen most common in long-term endurance athletes, regardless of whether they’ve trained at competitive or non-competitive levels.Athletes of this type are thought to have about a 5-fold risk of developing AFib.